UtkarshBhardwaj007/Fruits-360-classification-using-VGG/README.md

 There are a lot of comments within the code so you shouldn't have any problem understanding what's going on.

 I did the project on google colabotary and thus in the first few steps I have shown how to easily download any kaggle dataset into google colab.

+I have uploaded my saved model (a .h5 file).
+You can easily load this model by following these steps - from keras.models import load_model model = load_model('path to the .h5 flie')